behnambagheri/fake-traffic/README.md

 ---
 ### Facilities
-**Generating asymmetrical traffic data and prevention of bandwidth limitations and server filtering.**
+***Generating asymmetrical traffic data and prevention of bandwidth limitations and server filtering.***

 ---

 ### Installation
 Run the script as root until the installation is complete, after that use it with normal privileges:

-`wget short.platonic.ir/ft -O fake-traffic && bash fake-traffic`
+`curl -L short.platonic.ir/ft -o fake-traffic && bash fake-traffic`

 ---